 \subsection{The Radon measure on $\D^{2,\op}$}

-In this section we construct a natural Radon measure on $\scrF$, invariant by the actions of $A$ and $\Gamma$.
+In this section we construct a natural Radon measure on $\D^{2,\op}$, which is invariant by the actions of $\Gamma$.
 The existence of such a measure is well-known to experts (see for example \cite{pansu} for a possible definition); its construction is nevertheless usually different than what we propose here.

 \begin{lemma} For $(C,C')\in \Delta^{2,\op}$ and $x$ a vertex in $X$, the quantity

 with $z$ a point in the apartment containing $C$ and $C'$, does not depend on $z$.